Butterkuchen (German butter cake) is a timeless, old-fashioned dessert. In Germany, we often serve afternoon cake with coffee or tea.

 ALMONDS - Sprinkle a cup of sliced blanched almonds over the cake.

-- Remove from the oven and pour heavy cream over the hot cake.
-Allow to cool and serve immediately.
+- Remove from oven and immediately pour heavy cream over the cake.

 Recipe Success Tips